Skip to content

 Lifestyle Factors

-• Obesity & Inactivity: Both are linked to reduced testosterone and poorer vascular function.
+• Obesity and Sedentary Habits: Associated with reduced testosterone and poorer vascular health.

 Cause Potential Solutions

 Did you know?
-According to research, up to 30 million men in the United States experience some degree of erectile dysfunction NIDDK.
+Around 30 million men in the U.S. experience some level of ED (NIDDK).

 Why Are Erections Important for Men's Health?